How do I access my applicant status page?

 We defer fewer ED applicants than we admit, so a deferral is by no means an automatic or thoughtless decision.
 It means that, while we were impressed with your application and would like to see you in the class, we have decided to consider your application again in the context of the broader applicant pool.
 Every year, we do admit students in the spring whom we defer in the fall.

 If you have been deferred, we encourage you to submit any new testing (SAT, ACT or SAT Subject Tests) and ensure that we have your mid-term grade reports.
-Although it is not required, you are also welcome to submit additional materials (for example, an art or science supplement, one additional recommendation or a personal communication with your admission officer).
+Although it is not required, you are also welcome to submit additional materials (for example, an additional recommendation or a personal communication with your admission officer).

 I was wait-listed.
 What does that mean?